bettergovph/openverify/README.md

    - Validate country code, convert embedded image to base64.
    - Submit to `/api/verify` for activation status.
 4. **Result packaging** – UI receives the structured data, statuses, and helper messages.
+5. **Public eVerify (auto-detected)**
+   - `POST /api/everify/check` classifies the QR (e.g., National ID, National ID Signed, ePhilId, eGovPH).
+   - For `eGovPH`, the UI enters a `PENDING` state and polls `GET /api/everify/egov-ph?tracking=...` until the profile is populated or a short timeout elapses.
+   - Other types render immediately using normalized fields.

+### Notes on eGovPH consent

+- The production site uses Firebase Realtime Database to stream consent.
+This project uses short-lived HTTP polling instead (friendly to serverless deployments like Vercel).
+- A 200 response with `{ verified: false }` or no identity fields is treated as “not ready yet” and the UI remains pending.

 ## Troubleshooting